Last reviewed & updated: December, 2022

 No employee, officer or director may work for a competitor, customer or supplier, as an employee, consultant or board member, without prior written approval from the Company or the Company’s Board of Directors (“Board”), as applicable.
 You are expected to avoid those situations where the private interest of you or your family, a person living in your residence, or any other associate may conflict with, or reasonably lead to a conflict with, or may have the appearance of a conflict with the interests of the Company.
 The best policy is to avoid any direct or indirect business connection with the Company’s customers, suppliers, and competitors, except on the Company’s behalf.

-Conflicts of interest may not always be clear-cut and further review and discussions may be appropriate.
-Any employee, officer or director who becomes aware of a conflict or potential conflict, or who is uncertain as to whether a conflict or potential conflict may exist in particular circumstances, should bring it to the attention of EXA Human Resources or contact the EXA Helpline.
+Conflicts of interest may not always be clear-cut, and further review and discussions may be appropriate.
+Any employee, officer or director who becomes aware of a conflict or potential conflict, or who is uncertain as to whether a conflict or potential conflict may exist in particular circumstances, must bring it to the attention of EXA Human Resources, or utilize Safecall – www.safecall.co.uk/report.

 4. Corporate Opportunities